 Chosen by Nicole Arnett Phillips, typographer and designer

-The most formative book in my development as a designer was Notes on Book Design by Derek Birdsall.
+The most formative book in my development as a designer was by Derek Birdsall.
 I bought it when it was first published in 2004 while in the early stages of my career working as a typesetter at Reed Elsevier.
 Birdsall dissects 40 years of work, unpacking his process, favourite tools, proportions and structure.
 I was struck by how deceptively simple his approach to design and layout is.
 His attention to detail is second to none, and it is in the refinement and balance of design elements that (in my opinion) elevates his work beyond that of a designer to that of a craftsman.